Themed Workshop Requests

 - Hold a 30-minute planning meeting to confirm details

-- Deliver the selected webinar or workshop
+- Deliver the selected session or program

 If request, CTSI can also: